leka/LekaOS_Explorations/README.md

 # cd to the new directory
 $ cd LKExp-ST_play_video_from_sd

-# pull mbed os if needed
+# pull mbed os
-$ mbed deploy --depth 1
+$ git clone --depth=1 https://github.com/ARMmbed/mbed-os ./lib/mbed-os

 # then when you need to compile and flash
 $ mbed compile --flash